sethtomy/macos-dev-setup/README.md

 # macOS Developer Setup Using Ansible

-This ansible playbook installs software to setup a dev environment via macOS.
+This ansible playbook installs software to setup a dev environment via macOS, homebrew, and ansible.

 ## Assumptions